mojotech/pioneer/docs/widget.md

 `isPresent` is a utility method to check to see if a given widgets `root` or `root` scoped selector is present on the page.
 If the element is found then the promise is successfully resolved with true, otherwise it is resolved with false.

+## isVisible

+`function isVisible(<selector>)...`

+`isVisible` is a utility method to check to see if a given selector is currently visible on the page.
+If the element is visible then the promise is successfully resolved with true, otherwise it is resolved with false.